mikeluskavets/perla-helsa-test/README.md

 7. Install node modules -> npm install
 8. Run for development -> gulp

+#Project code
+- Go to <your-project-path>/src
+- Where you find scss and js folder with files

 #Test Data
 - Support country - Польша, Poland
 - Working zip, 97-340 and other